[ OSELAB ]

 Methodological Framework

-Our research employs a distributed agent architecture comprising 500+ task-specific models trained on Australian regulatory and commercial datasets.
+Our research employs a distributed agent architecture comprising 50+ task-specific models trained on Australian regulatory and commercial datasets.
 All findings include complete provenance documentation meeting Australian rules of evidence standards.
-Code and documentation available via public repository under appropriate licenses.
+Code and documentation available via public repository under appropriate licences.

 Ethical Considerations